beeware/toga/docs/reference/api/widgets/table.rst

 * The use of Widgets as table values is currently a beta API.
 It is currently only supported on macOS; the API is subject to change.

+* On macOS, you cannot change the font used in a Table.

 Reference
 ---------